Dhammer3/youtube_scraper/README.md

-# An easy to use Youtube Scraper
+# An Easy to use Youtube Scraper

 ## Some Key Features Include:
 * Collect Information on individual videos: